Stephen Tompkinson: GBH case could have been sorted sooner

 He was jailed for almost nine years after the court heard he had been looking at dating sites on his phone for about 40 minutes before the crash.

-The pair had been performing the play at the time and because it had been "stopped a couple of times" during Covid, Johnson decided to continue performing."She went into this incredible mode," he said.
+The pair had been performing the play at the time and because it had been "stopped a couple of times" during Covid, Ms Johnson decided to continue performing."She went into this incredible mode," he said.

 "I don't know how she did it and a few weeks later attended the double funeral of her mum, stepdad and was then back on stage that night in Kingston-upon-Thames.